 The After-Build Report:

-This Hobbycraft kit is typically a budget model and builds up into a nice aircraft.
+The 1/48th Hobbycraft Hawk 75 kit is a decent budget model that builds up into a nice display aircraft.
 I was pleased with the end result and would recommend the kit to model makers of any skill.
-It is a simple build if you want to leave it at that and with extra detailing can be a great display model.
-I plan to build more of these Hawks if I find them again as I would like one in Finnish markings.
+It is a simple build, if you want to leave it at that, or with some extra detailing, can be a great display model.
+I plan to build more of these Hawks, if I find one again as I would like one in Finnish markings.
 (This kit plastic has been more recently been re-released under the Academy brand.)

 Feel free to comment or ask any questions - Keep on building, gain experience, challenge yourself if you like, but try not to stress yourself out over the build - it is suppose to be an enjoyable hobby after all - Cheers